markhm/markhm.github.io/article.md

       nodePort: 30001

 ```
 There are several introductions to Kubernetes' configuration file format available online, e.g. [here](https://www.mirantis.com/blog/introduction-to-yaml-creating-a-kubernetes-deployment/), so we will not explain its full contents in this article.
-But we will point out the reference to the image (`docker.io/markhm/vaadin-ai-chat:1.0`) and
+But we will point out the reference to the image (`docker.io/<docker user_name>/vaadin-ai-chat:1.0`) and the secret we created earlier (`imagePullSecrets: - name: regcred`).
+At the end of the config file, you will see that the application that runs in the pod on port 8080 is actually exposed via port 30001.

 Now, we can install the Chatbot application, by asking `kubectl` to apply the configuration, which means to deploy our application: `kubectl apply -f vaadin-chat.yml`.

 If you open your browser to https://localhost:30001, you will see the Chatapp in action for the third time, this time deployed to your local Kubernetes cluster.
+Congratulations...!

 You can remove (undeploy) the application again with the following command: `kubectl delete -f vaadin-chat.yml`.